Pergola Command-Line Interface (CLI v2)

 First time setup

 After a fresh installation of the CLI, you will need to perform a first time login to your Pergola cluster.
-Therefore, you will need the concrete endpoint URL first that is provided by your Pergola administrator.
-Once you have the endpoint URL, you can issue:
+Therefore, you will need the concrete endpoint URL first that is either provided by your Pergola administrator, or which you can find on the Pergola Console Web UI.

 pergola login --endpoint <URL of your Pergola cluster>